-For Section 103 and 205 decision documents prepared under the MVD Model Review Plan, Type II IEPR may or may not be required in the design and implementation phase.
+For Section 103 and 205 decision documents prepared under the MVD Model Review Plan, Type II IEPR may or may not be anticipated to be required in the design and implementation phase.
+The decision on whether Type II IEPR is required will be verified and documented in the Review Plan prepared for the design and implementation phase of the project.